John 15: Analysis

 The chapter presents Jesus speaking in the first person.
-Although ostensibly addressing his disciples, most scholars conclude the chapter is written with events concerning the later church in mind.
-Jesus is presented as explaining the relationship between himself and his followers—seeking to model this relationship on his own relationship with his Father.
+Although ostensibly addressing his disciples, most scholars conclude the chapter was written with events concerning the later church in mind.
+Jesus is presented as explaining the relationship between himself and his followers, seeking to model this relationship on his own relationship with his Father.
+Swedish-based commentator René Kieffer separates this "second" part of Jesus' farewell discourse from the first part (chapter 13 from verse 31 onwards, and chapter 14), suggesting that this part is "timeless", perhaps a later insertion, rather than being concerned with Jesus' impending departure from his disciples.

-The chapter introduces the extended metaphor of Christ as the true vine.
-The Father is the vinedresser, vinegrower or husbandman.
+The chapter introduces the extended metaphor of Christ as the true vine: his Father is the vinedresser, vinegrower or husbandman.
 His disciples are said to be branches (τα κληματα, ta klémata, specifically meaning vine branches) which must 'abide' in him if they are to 'bear fruit'.
 The disciples are warned that barren branches are pruned by the vinedresser: see : Every branch that does bear fruit is pruned so that it will bear more fruit - not barren branches.